isomerpages/moe-changkatpri/_our-experiences/Distinctive Programmes/Internationalisation Programme.md

 Primary student during recess in the library.&nbsp;&nbsp;</p>
 <p>&nbsp;</p>
 <p><strong>Overseas Cultural Exchange Programme with Prayaprasert School</strong>&nbsp;</p>
+<p>Prayaprasert School, Thailand, is another of our longstanding partner.
+Besides having student exchanges, we collaborate in developing our teachers too.</p>
-<p>We hosted Prayaprasert School, Thailand as part of our efforts in understanding
+<p>As part of our efforts in providing our students with an understanding
-our ASEAN neighbours.
-Primary 4 Class Leaders welcomed their Thai friends by putting up a performance, bringing them for recess and partnering them during lessons.
+our ASEAN neighbours, Primary 4 Class Leaders welcomed their Thai friends by putting up a performance, bringing them for recess and partnering them during lessons.
 The buddies then had a wonderful lunch of local delights and exchanged cards and gifts before saying farewell.
-Through these interactions, our Changkat students picked up global literacy skills and awareness on how to communicate and collaborate with their ASEAN peers.&nbsp;&nbsp;</p>
+Through these interactions, our Changkat students picked up global literacy skills and awareness on how to communicate and collaborate with their ASEAN peers.</p>
 <p>&nbsp;</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/OurExperiences/Internationalisation Programme/4.png">